theandrewliu/OverRated/docs/journals/yesenia-ramirez.md

 cursor.fetchone() returns a tuple, but we turned it into a list so we could append to it in our for loop.

+## June 3, 2022
+* Interested table joined
+Today, Andrew and I implemented the interested table into the all of the profile api endpoints (detail, list, and update).

+In the update_profile function in db.py, we used a for loop and if statements to update our interested table.

+Today I learned that cursor.fetchall() returns a list with tuples inside.
+I am also understanding more how to debug FastAPI with print statements.